nhsconnect/FHIR-NRLS-API/pages/design/design_access.md

 This implementation guide identifies the need to manage any exposed APIs.
 When access control and monitoring is combined while creating an API, this can empower API implementing organisations to improve, control, limit, and deny access to APIs and therefore the underlying data in a consistent mechanism.
 When APIs are the central mechanism for authorization and access control to your APIs.

 API access control measures need to be defined alongside API creation and need to look for:
-- enforcement of authorisation
+- Enforcement of authorisation
-- security of payload and access
+- Security of payload and access
-- matching security with scope of use
+- Matching security with scope of use
-- access and approval for particular resources
+- Access and approval for particular resources

 A possible mechanism for providing access to APIs is the provision of API keys for access to the APIs being provided.
 Please contribute for other common access methods and add to the [Case Studies](/engage_case_studies.html) to show various access mechanisms to APIs.